 In business valuation, the pricing estimates done by analysts can be thought of both right and wrong, until proven by the market via an actual transacted deal between a buyer and seller.

 Disclaimer: I've never had much luck with stocks, which is sometimes quite the irony.

 I had spent countless hours before formally entering my corporate finance career learning the technicalities and ropes of valuation in hopes of being able to price a company correctly.
 Even after that, I've spent even more time working on countless models, valuing and running scenario analyses for different companies.
 Yet, in my poor judgement and over-compensated experience in investment banking, I could never get the pricing of businesses right - at least 90% of the time.

-In one meeting ( I shan't say which), I clearly remembered showing a company profile to a client which clearly showed that its share price was trading at historical lows.
+In one meeting, I clearly remembered showing a company profile to a client which clearly showed that its share price was trading at historical lows.
 We were pitching them as a potential acquisition target.
 Because of its share price (and on hindsight, possibly also the lack of sufficient earnings consensus data), the forward price-to-earnings multiple was so low that mathematically, it was a no-brainer that the acquisition - regardless of how it was funded - would be earnings accretive.
 Fortunately the client didn't buy them (both the company and the idea) and the stock went into administration / receivership less than a year later.

 And you thought bankers had all the brains in the finance world.